AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     context.accruedSubstate.append(nestedContext.accruedSubstate)
 ```

-Regardless of whether a nested context has reverted, its journal updates are absorbed into the calling context.
+Regardless of whether a nested context has reverted, its journal updates are absorbed into the calling context along with a new `nestedCalls` entry.
 ```
 context.journal = nestedContext.journal
+context.journal.append(nestedContext.address, nestedContext.machineState.reverted)
 ```

 > Reminder: a nested call cannot make updates to the world state, journal, or accrued substate if it is a [`STATICCALL`](./instruction-set/#isa-section-staticcall).